wethegit/sweet-potato/cooker/README.md

 **Type:** `string|boolean`
 **Default:** `false`
 If set, will generate a `sitemap.xml` during the production build.
+If a `string` is provided, will use it as the base url.
 If `true`, will use the `PUBLIC_URL` value from the `.env` file.

 ### compress